Matthew Ryan’s “Hustle Up Starlings” (Review)

 The third of October always makes me think about Matthew Ryan’s wonderful song “3rd of October.”
 So, I thought it would be a good time to check in and see what Mr. Ryan is up to this October.
 And he has a new album coming out on October 14 called Boxers.

-Another track on the album is “This One’s For You Frankie.”
+I like the title track from Boxers.
+Another great track on the album is “This One’s For You Frankie.”
 Check out the video with the lyrics.

 I like a lot of Ryan’s work, but I tend to gravitate toward his rock songs more than his quieter introspective songs, although many of those are quite beautiful.
 From the sound of “Boxers” and “This One’s For You Frankie,” as well as the cover directions saying to play the album loud, I am guessing that Boxers has the potential to emerge as one of my favorite Matthew Ryan albums.